stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 To check everything works you should be able to run the following commands.

+#### Setup Verification

-*Check the toolchain is installed*
+To ensure the toolchain is installed and working we can run the following:

 ```
 $ or1k-elf-gcc --version